thejohnhoffer/to-spice-images/README.md

     INFO   clipseg/rep-0@180633 start server bound to 0.0.0.0:57042
 ```

 That is, you must manually find the ports searching through the server logs from the previous shell.
 The output will be a directory that depends on the parameters in the `client.py` file.
-The directory will have this format: `spices-v-3-3-0-check-10-of-12`, where `3-3-0` represents version `3.3.0`, and the "check 10 of 12" parameter describes the process of sorting `12` DALLEE images for prompt matching, thenn comparing the top `10` to an proportion of the label area.
+The directory will have this format: `spices-v-3-3-0-check-10-of-12`, where `3-3-0` represents version `3.3.0`, and the "check 10 of 12" parameter describes the process of sorting `12` DALLEE images for prompt matching, thenn comparing the top `10` to an ideal size of the text destination segment.

 ## Text generation